olm3ca/Pixel-Slate/README.md

 Now you can reboot and select CTRL+L to boot into Fedora/RisiOS or CTRL+D to boot into ChromeOS.

 ### Audio
-By default audio will not work at all, but by installing a custom kernel and copying topology and firmware files using the super helpful Eupnea audio script, the speakers will work.
-The microphone is currently non-functional.
+By default audio will not work at all, but by installing a custom kernel and copying topology and firmware files using the super helpful Eupnea audio script, the speakers and microphone now work!

 #### Custom Kernel install
 1. Download [this custom kernel](https://www.dropbox.com/s/4b225bh5ax63n75/cros%20kernel.zip?dl=0)